Internet Speed Test Canada

 About This Guide

 Written and fact-checked by the InternetAdvice.ca editorial team.
-Speed recommendations based on Netflix, Zoom, and ISP published specifications.
-ISP comparison data verified against current published rates and CRTC Communications Monitoring Report.
+Speed recommendations based on Netflix, Zoom, FAST.com, ISP published specifications, and Canadian broadband guidance.
+Provider speeds and prices change by address, so always confirm current plan details directly with each provider.
 We have no affiliate relationships with any ISP or speed test service mentioned.
-Last updated February 2026.
+Last updated April 2026.